Case Study: Strada Restaurant, Harpenden

 Colour: RAL 7021 Black Grey

 Georgian welded on bars and Fenestra joints, clear glass with concealed multi point locking.
 FF01 & FF03 handles in black.
-24mm double glazed units with 4mm toughened clear float glass outer pane, 4mm toughened clear low E softcoat glass inner pane, 16mm argon filled cavity.
+24mm insulated glass units with 4mm toughened clear float glass outer pane, 4mm toughened clear low E softcoat glass inner pane, 16mm argon filled cavity.

 Clement EB24 & W40 windows are manufactured from hot rolled steel window sections in compliance with BS 6510 which are produced entirely from recycled material.
 Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.